S6infoTinderRoulette/Backend/README.md

 ## TinderRoulette backend

-This is the backend part of the TinderRoulette mobile application.
-A mobile app that allows users to chose teamwork colleague.
-In addition, there is a partitioner sets to split groups, procedurals or seminars to speed up the set of a new course for a given professor.
+This is the backend part of the TinderRoulette web application.
+This application exposes the Partitionner, Matchmaking and Switchgroup features through its REST api and allow students and teachers alike to benefit from these group organizing functionnalities.

 ### Features

-* Adding OAUTH2 on top of CAS
+* Partitionner
+This features is targeted for the teachers.
+This tools allows the user to create multiple kind of groups such as exercise class or laboratories.

+GET:
+Get existing indexes: /existingGroup/index/{idClass}/{idGroupType}/ Get existing groups with index: /existingGroup/{idClass}/{idGroupType}/{index}/ Get existing groups disregarding index: /existingGroup/{idClass}/{idGroupType}/

+PUT:
+Update an existing group: /saveGroup/{idClass}/{idGroupType}/

+POST:
+Create a group: /createGroup/
+Save group: /saveGroup/{idClass}/{idGroupType}/

 * Partitionning sets
 * Requesting teamwork colleague
 * Handling user setting